Back to blog

 Many advanced features of Cilium are not yet enabled as part of EKS Anywhere, including Hubble observability, DNS-aware and HTTP-Aware Network Policy, Multi-cluster Routing, Transparent Encryption, and Advanced Load-balancing.
 You will upgrade the EKS-A cluster from the default image to Cilium.

-Note: You can also upgrade to Cilium Enterprise, the Enterprise-grade, hardened solution that addresses complex security automation, role-based access control, and integration workflows with legacy infrastructure.
-You can contact our sales teams, sales@isovalent.com, and they can get you started with a demo and the next steps.
+Note: You can also upgrade to Cilium Enterprise, an Enterprise-grade, hardened solution that addresses complex security automation, role-based access control, and integration workflows with legacy infrastructure.
+Contact our sales teams at sales@isovalent.com, and they can provide a demo and the next steps.

 Install Cilium CLI